-Loads the 40-bit performance-monitoring counter specified in the ECX register into registers EDX:EAX.
+Loads the performance-monitoring counter specified in the ECX register into registers EDX: EAX.
+(On processors that support the Intel 64 architecture, the high-order 32 bits of RCX are ignored.)
 The EDX register is loaded with the high-order 8 bits of the counter and the EAX register is loaded with the low-order 32 bits.
-The counter to be read is specified with an unsigned integer placed in the ECX register.
+(On processors that support the Intel 64 architecture, the high-order 32 bits of each of RAX and RDX are cleared.)
+See below for the treatment of the EDX register for "fast" reads.